Today you're going to learn all the potential benefits of CBD and CBD oil.

 Different studies looked at the effects of cannabinoids on colon cancers.

-One study looked at the effects of standardized cannabis extract with especially high contents of CBD on colon cancer cells.
+One study looked at the effects of CBD-rich cannabis extract on colon cancer cells (38).

-They found that the CBD-rich cannabis extract reduced colon carcinogenesis and inhibits the rapid reproduction of colorectal cancer cells, via CB1 and CB2 receptor (also called cannabinoid receptors) activation.
+The study found that the CBD-rich cannabis extract reduced colon carcinogenesis.
+It also inhibited the rapid reproduction of colorectal cancer cells, via CB1 and CB2 receptor activation.
+CB1 and CB2 receptors are also called cannabinoid receptors.

 25. CBD and Leukemia

-Leukemia is the name for a group of blood cancers that originate in the body's blood-forming tissues.
-The body's blood-forming tissues include the bone marrow and the lymphatic system.
+Leukemia is the name for a group of blood cancers.
+The body’s blood-forming tissues include the bone marrow and the lymphatic system.

-While research is still in its infant-stages, different studies have shown that CBD can have an apoptosis-inducing (killing) effect on human leukemia cells.
+Different studies show that CBD can have an apoptosis-inducing effect on human leukemia cells.
+Aptosis means the death of cells.

 exposure of leukemia cells to as low as 2.5 mM CBD led to significant levels of apoptosis, suggesting that leukemia cells may be highly sensitive to CBD-induced apoptosis

-In other words, CBD is associated with cell death of leukemia cells.
+In other words, CBD is associated with death of leukemia cells.

 Further research should find out under which exact circumstances this effect holds true.